ryness/stonks/_reports/FI.md

 layout: default
 title: "FI Stock Report"
 ticker: "FI"
-date: 2025-11-02
+date: 2025-11-03
+generated_at: 2025-11-03T07:04:26.809805+00:00
+runtime_seconds: 107.10
 raw_markdown: |
+  **Generated:** 2025-11-03 07:04 UTC (runtime 1m 47s)

   ## 1. The Biz

-  Fiserv, Inc. is a global provider of payments and financial services technology operating through Merchant Solutions and Financial Solutions.
-Its offerings span merchant acquiring and digital commerce, the Clover point-of-sale and business management platform, card issuing and processing, bill pay, person-to-person and account-to-account transfers, ACH and real-time payments, digital banking, fraud and risk tools, and related professional services. (ai)
+  1.1. **Activities:** Fiserv provides payments and financial services technology through its Merchant Solutions and Financial Solutions segments across the U.S. and internationally.
+Offerings include merchant acquiring and digital commerce, mobile payments, fraud/security, pay-by-bank, Clover point-of-sale and business management, and SaaS.
+It also provides debit/credit and prepaid card processing, bill pay, P2P/A2A transfers, digital banking, ACH and real-time payments, risk/financial management, and professional services.

-  The company is profitable and cash-generative, reporting a profit margin of roughly 17%, operating cash flow of about $6.34 billion, and free cash flow of about $4.19 billion in recent periods, alongside cumulative net income of approximately $3.38 billion across the last four reported values.
-While revenue growth is modest at 0.9%, earnings growth of 40.4% indicates improved profitability versus top-line trends. (ai)

-  Near-term prospects are tempered by recent developments: third-quarter results missed expectations and management lowered organic revenue and earnings guidance for 2025 and 2026 while announcing a new CFO and co-president roles.
-Market sentiment has been cautious, with shares in a downtrend and near multi-period bottoms per the quick facts, despite the company’s long operating history and diversified product and customer footprint. (ai)

-  1.1. **Activities:** Fiserv provides payments and financial services technology to merchants and financial institutions through two segments: Merchant Solutions and Financial Solutions.
-Products include merchant acquiring, Clover point-of-sale, card issuing and processing, bill pay, P2P and A2A transfers, ACH and real-time payments, digital banking, fraud and risk management, and consulting services. (ai)

-  1.2. **Profitable?:** Yes — it is profitable, with positive net income across recent periods and an approximate 17% profit margin, supported by strong operating and free cash flow. (ai)
+  1.2. **Profitable?:** Yes—Fiserv is profitable, with positive recent net income, about a 17% profit margin, and strong free cash flow.

-  1.3. **Customer & Markets:** Primary customers include small businesses, large enterprises, banks, credit unions, large financial institutions, fintechs, public sector entities, and software providers.
-The company serves the United States, Europe, the Middle East and Africa, Latin America, the Asia-Pacific, and other international markets. (ai)
+  1.3. **Customer & Markets:** Primary customers include large enterprises and small businesses, banks, credit unions, large financial institutions, fintechs, public sector entities, and software providers.
+The company serves markets in the United States, EMEA, Latin America, Asia-Pacific, and internationally across merchant acquiring and financial institution technology needs.

-  1.4. **Competition:** Fiserv competes with other payments and fintech processors, including rival Global Payments as cited in recent news.
-The supplied data does not specify relative market ranking. (ai)
+  1.4. **Competition:** Competitors include other fintech and payment processors such as Global Payments (cited as a rival in recent coverage).
+The data do not specify market share or rank.

   ## 2. Recent

-  2.1. **7d Trend?:** down, with the price trending toward the 64.52 support and remaining well below the 20-day moving average. (ai)
+  2.1. **7d Trend?:** down — shares trended toward 64.52 support with a 66.69 close and remain well below the 20-DMA (115.70).

-  2.2. **7d Buy/Sell Points?:** Buying near the 64.52 support and selling near the 128.78 resistance aligned with the suggested buy/sell zones during this window.
-These levels framed the notable dip-buy and rebound-trim areas. (ai)
+  2.2. **7d Buy/Sell Points?:** Buying near the 64.52 support looked favorable, while selling into the 128.78 resistance was prudent.
+These align with the suggested buy/sell zones for the period.

-  2.3.1. **7d Volume:** med (ai)
+  2.3.1. **7d Volume:** med

-  2.3.2. **7d Volatility:** high (ai)
+  2.3.2. **7d Volatility:** high

   ## 3. Longterm

-  3.1. **Is this a fly-by-night or a stable institution?:** This appears to be a stable institution rather than a fly-by-night operation, incorporated in 1984 with global reach and a broad product suite across payments and banking technology.
-It generates substantial operating and free cash flow and maintains profitability, indicating an ability to fund operations and investment internally.
-The diversified customer base across merchants, financial institutions, and public sector clients adds resilience, though recent guidance reductions signal near-term execution and growth challenges.
-Overall, its longevity and cash generation underpin stability despite current headwinds. (ai)
+  3.1. **Stability?:** Fiserv was incorporated in 1984 and has a long operating history with a global footprint.
+It is profitable with a ~17% profit margin and generates strong cash flow (operating cash flow about $6.34B and free cash flow about $4.19B).
+This cash generation supports overall stability despite recent price weakness noted in the quick facts.
+Leadership changes and lowered guidance introduce execution risk, but it remains an established provider in payments and financial technology.

-  3.2. **Innovating?:** Innovation is evident through offerings such as Clover point-of-sale, real-time payments, pay-by-bank, and digital banking solutions.
-However, management recently lowered growth guidance for 2025–2026, indicating near-term growth moderation. (ai)
+  3.2. **Innovating?:** The company is innovating, offering real-time payments, pay-by-bank, and the Clover POS platform alongside digital banking and SaaS solutions, with earnings growth of ~40%.
+However, management recently lowered growth guidance for 2025–2026, tempering the near-term outlook.

   ## 4. Context

-  4.1. **Context:** Recent news highlights a Q3 miss, lowered organic revenue and earnings guidance for 2025 and 2026, and significant leadership changes including a new CFO from rival Global Payments and two co-presidents.
-Argus Research reiterated a Hold rating and noted lowered 2025 EPS guidance.
-Shares rose about 2.5% following the CFO appointment, even as the broader U.S. equity backdrop was mixed to modestly positive.
-Quick facts indicate ‘Buy the rumor? no’ and ‘Sell the news? no,’ suggesting the classic adage has not been a dominant driver of recent moves. (ai)
+  4.1. **News:** Recent news highlights a disappointing Q3 that missed expectations, followed by lowered organic revenue and earnings guidance for 2025 and 2026, and sweeping leadership changes, including appointing Paul Todd (ex-Global Payments) as CFO and adding two co-presidents.
+Shares rose about 2.5% on the CFO appointment, while broader market action was mixed.
+Argus commentary noted reduced 2025 EPS guidance.
+Given the guidance cuts and leadership reset, any buy-the-rumor, sell-the-news effect looks muted, consistent with quick facts indicating no for both.

-  4.2. **Tarrifs:** unknown (ai)
+  4.2. **Tarrifs:** unknown

   ## 5. QuickRef